Commons: Digital commons

 Mayo Fuster Morell proposed a definition of digital commons as "information and knowledge resources that are collectively created and owned or shared between or among a community and that tend to be non-exclusive, that is, be (generally freely) available to third parties.
 Thus, they are oriented to favor use and reuse, rather than to exchange as a commodity.
 Additionally, the community of people building them can intervene in the governing of their interaction processes and of their shared resources."

 Examples of digital commons are Wikipedia, free software and open-source hardware projects.

+Pranay Khattar and Vasilis Kostakis argue that large-scale AI scraping strains the reciprocity underpinning digital commons: contributions are absorbed into proprietary models with no value returning to the commons, and contributors have no means to permit public use while refusing commercial use.
+They characterise this as a form of enclosure and propose treating high-volume commercial AI access as a privileged activity subject to a "commons levy".

 Following the narrative of post-growth, the digital commons can present a model of progress that guide commoners to build counter-power in the economic and political field.
 Being able to digitally share knowledge and resources through internet platforms is a new capacity that challenges the traditional hierarchical structures of production, allowing for a higher collective benefit and a sustainable management of resources.
 Non-material resources are digitally reproducible and therefore can be shared at a low cost, contrary to physical resources which are quite limited.
 Shared resources represent in this context data, information, culture and knowledge which are produced and accessible online.
 In accordance with the "design global, manufacture local" approach digital commons may link the traditional commons theory with existing physical infrastructures.
 It further connects with the degrowth communities since transformations in use-value creation by employing new technologies, decoupling society from GDP growth and lower carbon dioxide emissions, are envisioned.

 Moreover, as a decentralized approach, there is a strong emphasis on inclusion and democratic regulation which has led Commons as an alternative, emancipatory and emerging form of social organization that goes beyond democratic capitalism.
 Accordingly, through the cooperation of diverse stakeholders and the equitable distribution of means of production, technological development becomes more accessible and bottom-up projects are fostered in communities.